greg-dixon/ShogunChallenge/README.md

 2. npm start to spin up the server
 3. in another terminal, npm run dev to run the application

 It should appear on your broswer on localhost:8080.
-I also wrote a few tests you can run them with npm test.
+I also wrote a few tests;
+you can run them with npm test.

 I left psuedocode throughout to explain my though process and code.